-- And finally, a team from Japan led by Dr. Kotaro Yoshimura and Dr. Noriyuki Aoi published an important study in 2012 that found that vitamin D3 promotes functional differentiation of dermal papilla cells (DPCs) and “could be useful in preserving the hair follicle-inductive capacity of cultured DPCs for hair regeneration therapies”.
-Apparently this could also help improve hair transplantation results.
+- And finally, a team from Japan led by Dr. Kotaro Yoshimura and Dr. Noriyuki Aoi published an important study in 2012 .
+It found that 1α,25-Dihydroxyvitamin D3 (Calcitriol or VD3) promotes functional differentiation of dermal papilla cells (DPCs).
+This “could be useful in preserving the hair follicle-inductive capacity of cultured DPCs for hair regeneration therapies”.
+Apparently, this could also help improve hair transplantation results.

 - A 2016 study from Egypt found lower serum and tissue VDR levels in patients with AA and AGA in comparison to those with neither form of hair loss.

 Vitamin D and Hair Growth Notes

 - Some hair loss products that I have seen over the years have included vitamin D3 as one of the ingredients.
 I highly doubt that this makes much of a difference in regrowing lost hair despite great before and after photos.